On Data-Driven Stochastic Output-Feedback Predictive Control: Conclusions

-The paper has presented and analyzed a data-driven output-feedback predictive control scheme for stochastic LTI systems.
-Based on the stochastic variant of Willems' fundamental lemma---which relies on polynomial chaos expansions---we presented sufficient stability conditions and a characterization of the closed-loop performance.
+This paper has presented and analyzed a data-driven output-feedback predictive control scheme for stochastic LTI systems.
+Based on a stochastic variant of Willems' fundamental lemma---which relies on polynomial chaos expansions---we presented sufficient conditions for recursive feasibility and a characterization of the closed-loop performance.
 Moreover, we have discussed the data-driven design of terminal ingredients which satisfy the proposed conditions.

-It deserves to be noted that as we work in a setting of $\mathcal L^2$ random variables, the proposed scheme is applicable to a wide class of Gaussian and non-Gaussian disturbances.
-A numerical example has demonstrated the efficacy of the proposed scheme.
-Future work will consider the relaxation of the provided conditions and the extension to nonlinear systems.
+It deserves to be noted that we only require knowledge of the first two moments but not exact knowledge of the underlying distribution.
+Thus, the proposed scheme considers a weak form of distributional robustness and it is applicable to a wide class of Gaussian and non-Gaussian settings.
+A numerical example has demonstrated the efficacy of the proposed scheme for Gaussian mixture models.
+Future work will consider improving the robustness, extending to nonlinear systems, and using the regularization techniques for measurement noise from \cite{Coulson2019,Berberich20}.